 Which resin to use?

 There are many types of epoxy resin and you need to choose one that is appropriate for your project.
-Here are some key things to consider when choosing an epoxy resin.
+Here are the key things to consider when choosing an epoxy resin.

 Resin viscosity - what is it and why do you need to know?

-We use the term viscosity to describe how thin or thick the epoxy liquid is.
-This has a significant effect on the types of projects you can do with it.
+We use the term 'viscosity' to describe how thin or thick the epoxy liquid is.
+This has a significant effect on the types of projects you can use it for.
 If your mould has lots of intricate detail then you will need a thin resin (low viscosity) to get into all the details.

-Thinner resins (low viscosity) have a longer cure time than thick (low viscosity).
+Thinner resins (low-viscosity) have a longer cure time than thick (high-viscosity).
 This means there will be a longer wait time to de-mould your creations.

 If you're still unsure, we'll guide you through working with resin for the first time in this article!